EXPX3/Everything-Drone-Delivery-Pickup-and-Landing/README.md

 # Everything-Drone-Delivery-and-Landing
-References to or implementations of algorithms &amp; benchmarking framework related to Drone Delivery and landing.
+References to or implementations of algorithms &amp; benchmarking methods related to Drone Delivery and landing.

 # No universal Drone delivery and landing algorithm.
 Shall be tailored specifically for usecase.
 ## Popular usecases already thriving in real-world scenarios are